-EERE anticipates making awards that will run up to 36 months in length.
-Project continuation will be contingent upon satisfactory performance and go/no-go decision review.
+EERE anticipates making Phase 1 awards that will run up to 12 months in length.
+Phase 2 and 3 awards are expected to be 12-24 months in length.
+In addition to the downselect held between Phases 1 and 2, projects that are active in Phases 2 and 3 will be subject to Go/No-go points.
+Project continuation will be contingent upon satisfactory performance and Go/No-go decision review.
 At the go/no-go decision points, EERE will evaluate project performance, project schedule adherence, meeting milestone objectives, compliance with reporting requirements, and overall contribution to the program goals and objectives.
 As a result of this evaluation, EERE will make a determination to continue the project, re-direct the project, or discontinue funding the project.
 Only those projects demonstrating a high probability of successfully meeting the program targets will be continued.